Membership

 • All Awards of Merit entries are judged on their own (not in competition with each other).

-• Awards of Merit entries need to score an average of 30 points from the Jury Members in order to receive an Award of Merit and an average of 40 points in order to be nominated for an Award of Excellence.
+• Awards of Merit entries must score an average of 30 points from the Jury Members in order to receive an Award of Merit and an average of 40 points to be nominated for an Award of Excellence.

 • Award of Excellence nominees, who will be competing with other nominees within their respective categories, will be submitted to a National Jury and judged by category.